Over 50 years in business

 On Television, their hats go back virtually to the beginnings of the “tube”.
 Baron Hats have defined such classics as “Have Gun Will Travel”, “Maverick”, “Gunsmoke”, “Bonanza”, “The Lone Ranger”, and “The Rifleman”.

-Their landmark store and production studio in Burbank houses a massive collection of hat blocks and specialized hat making materials, plus one of the largest reference libraries and databases of information and production file images in the entire fashion industry.
+Their store and production studio in downtown Los Angeles (formerly Burbank, CA) houses a massive collection of hat blocks and specialized hat making materials, tools, and machinery.